afzafri/Logbook-Record-and-View-System/README.md

 1. Afif Zafri
 2. Contact me : http://fb.me/afzafri

 # Features
 - Receive activity, date, and time input
 - Simple and easy to use interface
-- Generate logs based on date choosen in table form
+- Generate and tabulate logs based on single date, or dates range chosen
-- Print the generated table function
+- Export the generated logbook (Print, PDF, Excel, CSV)

 # Installation
-1. Create a database name "data".
+1. Create a database name "logbook".
 2. Import the table using the provided file "logbook.sql".
 3. Drag and drop all files into your localhost directory or webserver
 4. Configure the "config.php" file (db servername, db username & password)

+# Components Used
+- SB Admin 2 (old Bootstrap 3.0 version)
+- jQuery Library
+- Moment.js
+- Pikaday.js
+- Summernote
+- SweetAlert

 ## Contributing